thirtyll/1SFV-FILES/README.md

 - **Meryenda Layout.png** - A layout design dedicated to merienda (snack) offerings.
 - **TCR Labels.docs** - Documentation detailing the correct label sizes for The Coffee Republic branding.
 - **TCR layout sample** - A sample layout showcasing the design and arrangement of TCR labels.
-- **The Coffee Republic (Updated).xlsx** - A comprehensive list of menu items with detailed instructions for preparing each drink.
+- **The Coffee Republic (Updated).xlsx** - A comprehensive list of menu items with detailed instructions for preparing each drink. (ctto: 1SFV)
 - **voucher.docs** - Documentation specifying the correct dimensions for a birthday gift card design.